Regan School serves 207 students in grades Kindergarten-5.

 Students by Grade

-The diversity score of Regan School is 0.65, which is more than the diversity score at state average of 0.64.
+The diversity score of Regan School is 0.57, which is less than the diversity score at state average of 0.66.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CT)